-Before joining Zoetis, Ms. Peck served as Executive Vice President, Worldwide Business Development and Innovation at Pfizer Inc. and as a member of Pfizer's Executive Leadership Team.
-In this role, she was responsible for Pfizer's merger and acquisition, licensing, venture capital, alliance management and innovative business model activities.
-She was also responsible for the evaluation of strategic alternatives for Pfizer's Animal Health and Nutrition businesses – paving the way for a public animal health company and attractive investment opportunity.
+Before joining Zoetis, Ms. Peck served as executive vice president, Worldwide Business Development and Innovation at Pfizer Inc. and as a member of Pfizer's Executive Leadership Team.
+In this role, she was responsible for the evaluation of strategic alternatives for Pfizer's Animal Health and Nutrition businesses – paving the way for a public animal health company and attractive investment opportunity.

-Prior to joining Pfizer, Ms. Peck focused on strategy and merger-related issues in the pharmaceutical and financial services industries at the Boston Consulting Group (BCG).
-She began her career in private equity and real estate finance at The Prudential Realty Group, The O'Connor Group and J.P.
+Prior to joining Pfizer, Ms. Peck held roles at The Boston Consulting Group (BCG) as well as in private equity and real estate finance at The Prudential Realty Group, The O'Connor Group and J.P.
 Morgan.

-Ms. Peck holds a bachelor's degree from Georgetown University and a Master of Business Administration from Columbia Business School.
+Ms. Peck holds a bachelor's degree from Georgetown University and an MBA from Columbia Business School.